gokulkaarthickshanmugam/GKS_copy_of_hra-amap_CNS/README.md

    In this whole pipeline I havent messed around with BPCD in any manner.

-One very obvious optimization I made is to directory paths and its usecases.
+One very obvious optimization I made is to directory paths are made generic and its usecases.
 In a way for everyone can just deploy and run.
 I have written a base setup script to reduce the manual tasks by the person setting it up and reducing the human error and improve productivity.

 The generated projections are stored in:
 /results/Projections/Backward/VHM_LeftKidney_projections-*